bilal-el-chami/bilal-demo-app-10/README.md

 If the application was created successfully:

  - Open the Heroku dashboard and select the newly created app
- - In the “Deploy” tab you can connect your application to a GitHub repo by searching for it.
+ - In the “Deploy” tab you can connect your application to a GitHub repo by searching for it
  - Click the button “Enable Automatic Deploys”

-Finally, you can click on “Deploy Branch” button in the "Manual deploy" section and you’ll application will be published online.
+Finally, you can click on “Deploy Branch” button in the "Manual deploy" section and your application will be published online.

 #### Create a deployment Pipeline